EDUCBA Logo

 IF VLOOKUP Example 2-3

-The formula applied with a logical operation by referring to a cell value in E2.
-For the product given in E2 is the maximum sales happened.
+The formula is applied logically by referring to a cell value in E2.
+For the product given in E2, the maximum sales happened.
 So the result of the applied IF function is “Yes”.

 • IF function will perform a logical operation with the Vlookup value and return a Boolean value.